Buying Decision Guide

 Can I amplify specific sequences from a pool?

 Yes.
 PCR with sequence-specific primers can selectively amplify subsets from a pool.
-Some vendors, including Twist, support sub-pools with unique flanking primer pairs, which is standard practice in workflows such as CRISPR library preparation.
+Some vendors, including Twist, support sub-pools with unique flanking primer pairs, which is standard practice in applications such as CRISPR library preparation.